sanketio/bp-activity-share/README.txt

 == Description ==

+[BuddyPress](https://wordpress.org/plugins/buddypress/) plugin must be activated for this plugin.

-BP Activity Share plugin is useful for sharing an activity locally like we are sharing any post in FaceBook.
+BP Activity Share plugin is useful for sharing an activity locally like we are sharing any post in FaceBook:
+1. Share activity site-wide
+2. Share activity with custom text
+3. Share activity into any group in which user is a member

-If you really like this plugin, you can rate here -> https://wordpress.org/support/plugin/bp-activity-share/reviews#new-topic-0
+If you really like this plugin, don't forget to rate -> https://wordpress.org/support/plugin/bp-activity-share/reviews#new-topic-0

 == Installation ==